 Cranberry and Pistachio Biscotti

 These crunchy twice-baked Italian cookies are made for dunking in coffee or tea.
 To make them, cranberries and pistachios are folded into a not-too-sweet dough, which is baked in long rectangles, then cut into slices and baked again until very crisp.
 We recommend cutting these biscotti a bit smaller than the classic size so they’ll easily fit on a holiday cookie plate.
 Since they have a long shelf life and are quite sturdy, these biscuits also ship well in a Christmas cookie tin.
+If serving fresh, we recommend pairing with another Italian classic, our Sabayon recipe.

 What to buy: Make sure to read the package ingredients and buy white chocolate that contains cocoa butter; this will ensure that the chocolate melts properly.
 Do not buy white chocolate chips.